indilib/indi-3rdparty/indi-svbony/doc/svbony-doc.md

 ### Supported features:

-- ST4 guiding on SV305 PRO
+- ST4 Guiding on camera models with guide port
 - ROI (snapshot and liveview)
 - Binning (software, snapshot and liveview)
 - Slow, medium and fast framing
-- RAW8 and RAW16 frame format
+- RAW8, RAW16 and YUV8 frame format
-- Dynamic stretching in RAW12 mode
 - Color bayer pattern
-- Cooler on SV405CC
+- Cooling Support with Cooling Camera

 ### Known issues (mostly firmware related):

 - Intensive configuration changes could lead to a crash
-- Some shifts in frame order had been reported (frame N-1 uploaded instead of frame N)
-- SV405CC Temperature regulation a bit wobbly
+- If Sub frame is enabled when auto focus is executed, it may not be possible to retrieve shooting data or cooling information.
+- The driver crashes when Native file format is selected and exposed.
+- Binning that the camera does not support can be selected.

 ## Operation

-### Connecting to SV305 cameras
+### Connecting to SVBONY cameras

 Simply connect the camera via USB to your PC or SBC (Single board computer).
 The camera can be connected to an external powered hub as well.